inyokaproject/inyoka/README.md

     used in other components (`forum`, `ikhaya`, …) as well.

  * `planet`
     A planet like feed aggregator.
-It has archives and sanitized input data thanks to feedparser.
+It archives and sanitizes input data thanks to feedparser.

  * `ikhaya`
     Ikhaya is zulu for [home](http://glosbe.com/zu/en/ikhaya) and a blog